Atlanta Track Club

+Atlanta Track Club is a non-profit, running organization for the Atlanta metropolitan area in Georgia, United States.
+It supports youth and adult running at all levels and hosts an elite team.
+The club created the AJC Peachtree Road Race.

 Atlanta Track Club Elite

 Atlanta Track Club Elite (ATC) was founded in 2016 as a group of elite runners competing at the worlds highest level.
 The group mainly has a focus on the middle distance events of the 800m and 1500m.
 The group has a partnership with Adidas.

-On February 12, 2022, ATC member Shane Streich broke the Area Record in the Indoor 1000m running a time of 2:16.16 at the Norton Sports Center in Louisville, Kentucky.
+Amy Yoder Begley was named the ATC coach in 2014.
+The club announced they were separating with Begley and her husband in 2023.
+Tommy Nohilly was hired as the head coach.